casper-network/docs-archive/dapp-dev-guide/calling-contracts.rst

      }
    }

-Note: This result is returned as bytes.
-These bytes need to be deserialized into a the correct CLType.
-This can be done in the contract or in the dApp.
-Refer to `casper-types <https://docs.rs/casperlabs-types/0.6.1/casperlabs_types/bytesrepr/index.html>`_ for the API's to do this.
+**Note**: This result is returned as bytes.
+These bytes need to be deserialized into the correct CLType in a smart contract or a dApp.
+Refer to `casper-types <https://docs.rs/casperlabs-types/latest/casperlabs_types/bytesrepr/index.html>`_ to find the latest APIs for deserialization.

 Calling a Contract by Name & Entry Point